 Despite a sold-out performance of the opera Anna Nicole last September, New York City Opera, or City Opera, declared bankruptcy and shut its doors the very next month after 70 years in the business.

-This past summer, the company’s director, George Steel, made an urgent fundraising plea.
+In the past summer in 2014, the company’s director, George Steel, made an urgent fundraising plea.
 He claimed the company needed 7 million dollars to continue the rest of its season.
 Though nearly 2 million was raised to save the company that had made affordable tickets its mission in New York, it wasn’t enough, and City Opera closed last October.

 The death of City Opera was more than just the unfortunate shuttering of one company—it signaled the serious problems Opera faces not just in New York, but across the United States.
 The Metropolitan Opera, the country’s most prestigious company, has weathered money issues for years.
 Most notably, the company was saved from ruin by philanthropist Ann Ziff, who donated 30 million dollars in 2010.
 And just this past year, the Metropolitan Opera was again threatened by labor disputes with its stagehands, orchestra musicians, and chorus members.
 Luckily, the unions were able to reach an agreement with general manager Peter Gelb at the end of August.
 Meanwhile, according to Alex Beard, the chief executive of the Royal Opera, opera in the U.K. is “on a cracking roll.”
 So what’s the difference?